AVAnnotate/documentation/pages/custom.md

 nav_order: 2
 ---
 # Customizing Pages
 Custom pages can be used for the project home page and made to include AV events and clips with or without associated annotations; AV event or clip comparisons; and images (via URL links).

+{: .note }
-Auto-generated Event pages can be disabled to create custom pages.
+> **Important Note:** Event pages can be disabled to create custom pages.
+See below.

 ### Create a custom author-generated page by clicking on the “Add” button in the project dashboard
 Custom author-generated pages may include context about the project's events and clips, but can also comprise events and/or event clips.